Cameron Van Hoy

 Cameron Van Hoy (born May 21, 1985) is an American director, producer and writer.
 He first came to attention as the protagonist of Pups (1999), a critically acclaimed indie crime drama he starred in as a teen opposite Burt Reynolds.
-He has gone on to produce multiple films that have been loved by critics and audiences the world over.
+He has gone on to produce multiple films.
 Now Van Hoy has moved into the director's chair after his debut feature Flinch, the neo-noir crime thriller about a young hitman who falls for the witness to a murder he commits.

 Early life

 Van Hoy began acting professionally as a teen, starring in such films as Pups opposite Burt Reynolds and in the hit animated series Hey Arnold.
 He attended Fiorello H. LaGuardia High School in New York City, the high school for the performing arts, where he studied as a drama major.
 Van Hoy began working behind the camera as a writer and producer in Los Angeles, further honing his skills as a lifetime member at the Actors Studio.
 He was brought into the studio by his mentor Martin Landau after starring in and producing a film with the actor titled David and Fatima.
 Van Hoy continued writing and producing before moving into the director's chair.